 Dad was not one to live alone, so occasionally he would bring a lovely lady up with him to dinner and later asked how we liked her.
 One of these times he brought Mary Patterson, a lady he met at church.
 Dad was a lector and Mary was the choir director.
 She seemed to get the okay from everyone, and not long after that they were married.
 They were married on May 31, 1980.

 The Patterson and LaPlante Clans

 It was a beautiful wedding.
 Mary’s son, Tom, a professional classical guitar musician, played for the wedding, and Colette and I sang.
 Mary had a son, Tom, and two daughter’s, Carol and Ellen.
-Carol had five children and Ellen had two boys.
+Carol had three children and Ellen had a daughter and two boys.
 On the La Plante side there were 12 grandchildren at that time.
 It was great because all the grandchildren had a grandma and a grandpa.
 Dad made a good choice because the La Plante’s couldn’t have had a more loving grandma and the Patterson’s a more loving grandpa.
 In June Dad and Mary took a honeymoon trip to Aptos.
 Then in July they went to Monterey.
 They traveled back to Aptos and then to Carson City where Mary’s daughter, Carol, and her family were living.
 After that they went to San Juan Baptista and Bellingham.